Hellzed/aioevsourcing/README.md

 If a transaction is interrupted (a typical case being an application forced shutdown during a long operation), a warning will be issued.

+_Thanks to Python 3.7+, these are async context mangers:_
 ```python
 # Create a new aggregate by only passing the repository as argument to the
 # 'execute_transaction' call.